Le Carre, Clooney, Carnage contest Venice film prize

 Gary Oldman takes on the central role of George Smiley, famously played by Alec Guinness in a television series, and Colin Firth and John Hurt also star.

-"The big-screen version of John Le Carr's 1970s spookfest is hot favorite for the ...
+"The big-screen version of John Le Carré's 1970s spookfest is hot favourite for the ...
 Golden Lion," said Jason Solomons, film critic for the Observer weekly.

-"Just how Swedish director Tomas Alfredson got under the skin of British behavior so intuitively is remarkable."
+"Just how Swedish director Tomas Alfredson got under the skin of British behaviour so intuitively is remarkable."

 NO SHAME IN "SHAME"